 Artists in both CCM and CRF reported participating in the program because of existing relationships and trust with ACCE.
-And for each artist with an existing relationship with ACCE, approximately four more artists, mainly Black and other artists of color, were brought into relationship with ACCE and were compensated for their expertise.
-Artists of color hire and mentor other artists of color - expanding the reach of ACCE beyond the pool of officially contracted artists to other new or established BIPOC artists.
+And for each artist with an existing relationship with ACCE, approximately four more artists, mainly Black and other artists of color, were brought into relationship with ACCE and were compensated for their color - expanding the reach of ACCE beyond the pool BIPOC artists.